 4G vs. LTE.

-To take full advantage of 4G, you will need a smartphone or tablet with 4G support.
-Older mobile devices cannot provide 4G speeds because they aren't built to handle it.
-Moreover, your cellular carrier should offer 4G service.
-We recommend visiting a carrier's retail location and asking about their local coverage before making an investment in a new smartphone or 4G signal booster for your workplace.
+To take full advantage of 4G, you will need a smartphone or tablet with full 4G support (not just LTE).
+Older LTE mobile devices launched right prior to 4G deployment cannot provide 4G speeds because they aren't built to handle it.
+In 2020, all cellular carriers should now offer 4G service, if not offering 5G already.
+We recommend visiting a carrier's retail location and asking about their local coverage before making an investment in a new smartphone or signal booster for your workplace.